Join our conversation with the Agile community about diversity and inclusion.

 So just what is D&I?
 Diversity refers to the traits and characteristics that make people unique while inclusion refers to the behaviors and social norms that ensure people feel welcome.
 Another way to think about it is this:

-Accessibility is being able to get in the building.
+Accessibility is being able to get into the building.
 Diversity is getting invited to the table.
 Inclusion is having a voice at the table.
 Belonging is having your voice heard at the table.

 During Agile2019, the Agile Tonight event focused on D&I and it was my privilege to speak to our members and present the FACTS about Why Diversity and Inclusion Matter.
 The following is a recap of these facts.
 Special thanks to NCWIT and their amazing research staff for providing the U.S. data I reference throughout this blog.